StreamActions/StreamActions/CONTRIBUTING.md

 * Only suppress warnings when absolutely necessary
 * Use the _Attribute (in source)_ method for suppression unless there is a really good reason to globally suppress the issue
 * All suppressions must have valid justification provided in the _Justification_ parameter of the attribute
+* Generally speaking, anything suggested by IntelliSense in Visual Studio should be done, unless there is a very good reason to ignore it

 #### Spacing, Indenting, New Lines
 * No trailing whitespace